132 Hour Fundamentals of Permanent MakeupColorado's Premiere Permanent Cosmetic Training Program

 Permanent makeup is a high level skill, that when done well can be life changing for the artist and their clients.
 Accent Beauty Academy’s chief instructor, Alesya is a highly trained and skilled permanent makeup artist and instructor.
 I encourage you review her many credentials here.
-With multiple, internationally recognized and respected master training certifications, dozens of 5 Star student reviews and over 460 5 Star client reviews.
+With multiple, internationally recognized and respected master training certifications, over 90 5 Star student reviews and over 500 5 Star client reviews.
 We strongly recommend you look closely at the personal client work and student work done by the PMU instructor.
 Take the time to understand what quality PMU work really is and looks like.
 You can see hundreds of real client and student photos at Instagram.com/AccentBeautyAcademy

 The following are the details of our 132 Hour Fundamentals of Permanent Makeup course.
 After successfully completing the training you will be legally permitted to perform permanent makeup in Colorado and should be able to obtain insurance coverage.

 *PMU artists use many different terms to describe techniques and therefore the actual techniques taught may be different than expected.

 The training is designed to build your knowledge and skills in an orderly manner.
 After the first week, the training is spaced out 2 days a week over the remaining 5 weeks so students are not overwhelmed in a short period of time.

 You will learn both manual techniques, microblading and machine work (ombre / powdered eyebrows, lash line enhancement eyeliner and lip color / blush).

 Here is the general breakdown of the training days and sample schedule and subjects: